-- CREATE TABLE IF NOT EXISTS: Creates a table, if it does not already exist.
-Because the EXTERNAL keyword is not used, this is an internal table, which is stored in the Hive data warehouse and is managed completely by Hive.
+CREATE TABLE IF NOT EXISTS: If the table does not exist, create it.
+Because the EXTERNAL keyword is not used, this statement creates an internal table.
+The table is stored in the Hive data warehouse and is managed completely by Hive.

-- STORED AS ORC: Stores the data in Optimized Row Columnar (ORC) format.
-This is a highly optimized and efficient format for storing Hive data.
+STORED AS ORC: Stores the data in Optimized Row Columnar (ORC) format.
+ORC is a highly optimized and efficient format for storing Hive data.

 Unlike external tables, dropping an internal table also deletes the underlying data.

 Apache Tez is a framework that allows data intensive applications, such as Hive, to run much more efficiently at scale.
-In the latest release of HDInsight, Hive supports running on Tez.
 Tez is enabled by default for Linux-based HDInsight clusters.

 Tez is currently off by default for Windows-based HDInsight clusters and it must be enabled.
 To take advantage of Tez, the following value must be set for a Hive query:

-The Hive on Tez design documents contain a number of details about the implementation choices and tuning configurations.
+The Hive on Tez design documents contains details about the implementation choices and tuning configurations.

 To aid in debugging jobs ran using Tez, HDInsight provides the following web UIs that allow you to view details of Tez jobs: